Quantumminded/calculator-react/README.md

 # Calculator Project with React

-This is a simple calculator application built with React.
+This is a calculator application built with React.
 The purpose of this project is to showcase the use of React for building a small web application.

 # Features
 - Addition, subtraction, multiplication and division operations